 Violations of District regulations or procedures concerning the use of District technology resources, District regulations concerning student organizations, and/or the use of District facilities.

 Failure to comply with directions of District officials acting in the performance of their duties, or failure to identify oneself for just cause when requested to do so by District officials acting in the performance of their duties.

+Hazing or attempted hazing of a former, current, or prospective student of the District.

 See Administrative Procedures AP 5500